 The Teacher Dashboard allows you to monitor your students' progress; support your students; and edit your classes and teachers.

-Login to your Teacher Dashboard using your school email and your Doodle password.
+Login to the Teacher Dashboard (teachers.doodlemaths.com) using your school email and your Doodle password.

 On the homepage you will see the following:

-- Message from Doodle - here we will keep you updated with our latest news including details of our latest app versions to ensure you are always up to date!
+- Message from Doodle - here we will keep you updated with our latest news from Doodle including details of our latest app versions to ensure you are always up to date!

-- Top Doodlers - see an overview of the number of stars earned by your pupils in the last 7 days.
+- Top Doodlers - here you can see the class with the highest percentage of students on target.
+We highly recommend rewarding the Top Doodling class each week during your celebration assembly.
 You can quickly toggle between the different apps by clicking on the corresponding icon.

 - Linked Students - when a student with a home user account has linked their account to your school it will appear here.
 This makes it really easy to verify them by clicking on the Verify them here link.
 A pop-up will then appear and you will be able to move the student into the appropriate Maths and/or English class, or remove them if they are not a student at your school.
 Once the class has been selected, be sure to select Update for this save to made.